 - Blow compressed air through the exhaust vents found on the back or sides of the laptop

 Is it possible to learn how to clean front fans on a PC without compressed air?
 Thankfully, learning how to clean PC fans without this tool is fairly easy.
-That’s because there are many replacement tools you can potentially use.
+That’s because there are many replacement tools and other alternatives you can potentially use.

 Firstly, you can opt to use a clean paintbrush as a makeshift mini “broom” for the fan.
 Doing so will help you brush off loose and excess dirt that the vacuum cannot clean.
 You can also dampen the brush slightly to aid the process.
 However, make sure to leave the fan to air dry for two to three hours before you reassemble the computer.

 Secondly, you can use a silicone hand blower as a more affordable alternative solution.
 Its mechanism is similar to that of compressed air, but it doesn’t run out.
 However, it does rely on grip strength so it’s more tiring to use.

 Thirdly, you can also use your electric vacuum as a blower.
 That’s because most vacuums not only suck dirt out but also can blow them away.
 You can use the other side of your vacuum to do this.
 However, do note that the pressure won’t be as strong compared to that of compressed air.
 Hence, you’ll need to supplement your cleaning with a cloth or brush.

 Finally, you may also use a hairdryer.
 However, do note that hair dryers usually blow hot air.
 As a result, your plastic components could melt if you use them for too long.
 We highly advise using the other three methods instead.

 If you do need to use a hairdryer, proceed with caution.
 Take breaks in between sessions so that the device can cool down before it blows air again.